bnjmntmm/MarbleRun/README.md

 ## Marble Run

-Marble Run was a Mixed Reality Project made in Godot 4.1.2.
+Marble Run was a Mixed Reality Project made in Godot 4.1.2 to try out the Engines capabilites in VR.
-The Games main purpose was to try out the VR capabilities of Godot and also to pass a Module in University
+The Main Goal is to build the largest track and have the marble land in the finish.
+At the End the Player can submit their Score to an online Leaderboard.